heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

     - Create a New Repository from your Hard Drive
     - Add an Existing Repository from your Hard Drive

-2. From the **Your Repositories** dropdown that lists your GitHub repositories, select the repository that you want to clone to your local computer.
+2. From the **Your Repositories** dropdown that lists your remote GitHub repositories, select the remote repository that you want to clone to your local computer.

 3. Click the **Clone [Repository's Name]** button.
  ![A photo of the Your Repositories dropdown list and Clone button.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3c-repository-clone.jpg)